 Locals to the area know Humantay Lake as Laguna Humantay and it is thought that the Laguna was a sacred area to the Incas.
 It was commonplace that people would leave sacred offers on the edges surrounding the lake.

 Nowadays, Humantay Lake is often visited by shamans and other spiritual travelers, as well as hikers and those

 The offerings left scattered around the lake are highly visible.
-People of this region call them Apachetas.
+People of this region call them Apaches.

-Apachetas as mounds made from stacking rocks on top of other rocks.
+Apaches as mounds made from stacking rocks on top of other rocks.
 Sometimes the mounds are small, other times the mounds are large.
-The Apachetas is offered to a deity of the Inca culture named Pachamama.
+The Apaches are offered to a deity of the Inca culture named Pachamama.

 It is a common ritual to make an offering when coming to the lagoon.
 You start the process by first selecting a rock as an offering to be offered to the Pachamama.
 Then you thank him for successfully arriving at the lagoon, as well as asking him to accompany you on your expedition before placing the stone.

-There is no way to see Humantay Lake from the ground level.
+There is no way to see Humantay Lake from ground level.
 Laguna Humantay is a true gem of Peru and like most gems, it takes some work to reap the reward.
-Humantay lake sits at 13,779 ft (3850 meters) above sea level but there are a number of ways to get up there.
+Humantay lake sits at 13,779 ft (3850 meters) above sea level but there are several ways to get up there.

 Your options for getting to Humantay Lake from Cusco are by bus or van to Soraypampa and then hiking.
 It comes down ultimately to decide if you want to take a group tour or do your own thing.
 Depending on your hiking experience and how much time you have to visit will help you to determine the better option.

-You will find a number of people doing different outdoor activities at the lagoon.
-You can find visitors exploring, hiking, mountain biking, swimming, and even stand up paddle boarding in the turquoise waters.
+You will find several people doing different outdoor activities at the lagoon.
+You can find visitors exploring, hiking, mountain biking, swimming, and even stand-up paddleboarding in the turquoise waters.